-Indonesia is a country with diverse ethnicity, culture, landscape and cuisine.
+Indonesia is a country with diverse ethnicity, culture, landscape, and cuisine.
 The diversity makes doing business in Indonesia challenging and exciting at the same time.
 Business negotiation in Indonesia is an art form that needs constant practice and experience.
-It has also become a part of the business culture in Indonesia long time ago.
+It has also become a part of the business culture in Indonesia a long time ago.

 Indonesians have a more relaxed attitude towards time, as compared to most western countries.
 For foreigners, efficiency and speed are critical when it comes to business.

-When dealing with large corporate, business meetings can be held at the company’s premises as they have complete meeting and conference facilities for that purpose.
+When dealing with large corporate, business meetings can be held at the company’s premises as they have a complete meeting and conference facilities for that purpose.

-It is also common to have a business negotiation held in a meeting room in a hotel or an office building with convenient location.
+It is also common to have a business negotiation held in a meeting room in a hotel or an office building with a convenient location.

 This might be irritating and seem unproductive for some foreigners who have just gotten into the Indonesian business culture.

 However, the small talk and indirect attitude of Indonesians are ways to show foreigners that they take time to build a relationship with you for long-term collaboration.